HoxelDraw/4DO-Specification/README.md

 ## File Structure

-A 4DO file **SHOULD** begin with "4DO" followed by a space and then the file specification version, which is currently "1".
+A 4DO file **SHOULD** begin with "4DO" followed by a space and then the file specification version, which is currently "1", like this: `4DO 1`.

 A 4DO file is made up of keywords and data.